DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order.md

 **Error**           | **Method to fix**
 :---                |:----
-Could not find address for store code '%'	| Add/update existing Customer address with store code in: <br> • [**Trading partners**](../SETUP/Trading%20partner.md) page or <br> • Customers page
+Could not find address for store code '%'	| Add/update existing Customer address with store code in: <br> • [**Trading partners**](../SETUP/Trading%20partner.md) page at EDI > Setup > Trading partners, or <br> • Customers page at Accounts receivable > Customers > All customers
-Field 'Agreement classification' must be filled in | Select applicable **Agreement classification** on Customer purchase order document **Setting profile** in **Document types**(../SETUP/SETTING%20PROFILES/Customer%20purchase%20order.md)
+Field 'Agreement classification' must be filled in | Select applicable **Agreement classification** on Customer purchase order document **Setting profile** in [**Document types**](../SETUP/SETTING%20PROFILES/Customer%20purchase%20order.md) (EDI > Setup > Document types)
-**Inventory dimension Site is mandatory and must consequently be specified.**   | ACCOUNTS RECEIVABLE > CUSTOMERS > ALL CUSTOMERS
-Setup default site or warehouse on the customer or if no default, original EDI file needs to include these details.
+Inventory dimension Site is mandatory and must consequently be specified.   | Accounts receivable > Customers > All customers.
+Setup default site or warehouse on the customer or if no default, the original EDI file needs to include these details.
-The entered receipt date ‘%’ is not valid because it is before today.
-EDI > DOCUMENTS > CUSTOMER DOCUMENTS > CUSTOMER PURCHASE ORDER
+The entered receipt date ‘%’ is not valid because it is before today. | EDI > DOCUMENTS > CUSTOMER DOCUMENTS > CUSTOMER PURCHASE ORDER.
 Edit requested receipt date in staging form

 Item not found	EDI > DOCUMENTS > CUSTOMER DOCUMENTS > CUSTOMER PURCHASE ORDER EDI > DOCUMENTS > CUSTOMER DOCUMENTS > CUSTOMER PURCHASE ORDER CHANGE PRODUCT INFORMATION MANAGEMENT > PRODUCTS > RELEASED PRODUCTS